ashander/ftprime/devel/notes.md

 # output from `trees.py`

-lists the records in and out and prints each tree visited (in two ways):
+Lists the records in and out and prints each tree visited (in two ways):

     in: CoalescenceRecord(left=0.0, right=0.2, node=4, children=(2, 3), time=0.4, population=0)
     in: CoalescenceRecord(left=0.0, right=1.0, node=5, children=(1, 4), time=0.5, population=0)